mc-imperial/multicore-test-harness/README.md

 b) **Cache stress**.
 This enemy process causes interference in the shared cache.
 It executes operations that cause as many evictions as possible.

-c) **Memory thrashing stress**.
+c) **Thrashing stress**.
 This enemy process causes interference in the shared bus and shared RAM controller.
 Memory thrashing enemy processes that make frequent RAM accesses and thus cause a lot of bus traffic and keep the RAM controller busy.

 ### 2. Tuning the enemy processes ###